5 key skills and competencies to look for:

 The larger your company’s workforce gets, the harder it becomes to manage it with no dedicated HR staff.
 Your company’s HR consultant may need to deal with several hundred people on a regular basis, making a sense of understanding important.

 HR professionals need to understand what motivates employees and how a source of motivation can be used to maximize performance.
 They need to understand the potential problems an employee could run into in the workplace.

 Beyond this, an HR consultant should understand your company’s key priorities and the role its workforce plays in achieving these.
-An understanding of your company and its staff is essential for productive human resources management.
+An understanding of your company and its staff is essential for productive HR management.

-Arguably the most important aspect of human resources management is ensuring that the people that make up your business – from new hires to experienced staff – are happy in their roles and focused on achieving your company’s goals.
+Arguably the most important aspect of HR management is ensuring that the people that make up your business – from new hires to experienced staff – are happy in their roles and focused on achieving your company’s goals.

 In order to ensure the people side of your business operates smoothly, it’s vital for any HR professional to have strong people skills and the ability to communicate in a wide variety of settings and situations with ease.

 From understanding what makes people productive to being able to discuss issues such as compensation and benefits, good people skills give an HR professional the power to keep the people side of your business running smoothly.